HudoGriz/AF_bcftools_pipeline/README.md

 [33/a6c930] process > SAMPLE_QC (test_split-multiallelic-masked-filtered.vcf.gz)         [100%] 1 of 1 ✔
 [c7/065171] process > ADD_AF (test_split-multiallelic-masked-filtered.sample_qc.vcf.bgz) [100%] 1 of 1 ✔
 ```

+The intermediate files are saved inside the nextflow folder for each step.

 Go to /work/bc/56f27a[-->] and you'll find the VCF with the multiallelic variants splitted.

+Go to /work/33/a6c930[-->] and you'll find all the intermediate files created during the sample QC.

 Go to /work/c7/065171[-->] for the final files of the pipeline.

+**Recomendation:** Use at least the argument `-with-report report.html`, this will always show you the folders where the files have been saved.

 ## How to generate metadata_csv